-Now a Madame Glamour by Lidl, the olfactive signature leaves the mainstream to go mass-market.
+Now a Suddenly Madame Glamour by Lidl, the olfactive signature leaves the mainstream to go all out mass-market.
 What's more, blind consumer panels have expressed a definite preference for the Lidl version of the perfume over the Chanel one.

-This is not the first time it happens.
+This is not the first time that this kind of blind test has proven detrimental to a luxury label.
 For instance, Old Spice has been highly rated in blind sniff tests.
-I myself once submitted a mass-market cologne for men composed by master-perfumer Olivier Cresp vs. a niche Tom Ford fragrance (they don't release perfumer names), and the first won.
+I myself once submitted a mass-market cologne for men composed by master-perfumer Olivier Cresp vs. a niche Tom Ford fragrance (they don't release perfumer names), and the first one won.

 One could go on about the quality of mass-market perfumes benefiting from the economy of scale, but here is not the place.
 Besides, and let's now focus on that, Chanel is visibly trying to do the reverse with Gabrielle Chanel: reclaim the aura of luxury that should unambiguously emanate from a Chanel scent over a Lidl copy-cat.

-To do so, they have turned to a time-tested method applied originally to the No.5 in the 1920s, i.e., source and include expensive natural ingredients which competitors can't afford as easily as the fashion juggernaut, then hope and pray that the difference will be like a lesson in good manners and taste, which will be perceived by the discerning ones.
+To do so, they have turned to a time-tested method applied originally to the No.5 in the 1920s, i.e., source and include expensive natural ingredients, which competitors cannot afford as easily or not at all to purchase, as the fashion juggernaut, then hope and pray that the difference will be like a lesson in good manners and taste, which will be perceived by the discerning ones.

-You are invited to know what a better Coco Mademoiselle smells like, with the more indirect proposition included that you are actually invited to smell a better Suddenly Madame Glamour - because the latter was actually considered better-smelling than Coco Mademoiselle.
+You are invited to know what a better Coco Mademoiselle smells like with Gabrielle, with the more indirect proposition implicitly included that you are actually invited to smell a better Suddenly Madame Glamour - because the latter was actually considered better-smelling than Coco Mademoiselle in blind tests.

-Madame Glamour is a faithful reproduction of Coco Mademoiselle, with a simplified signature available for a fraction of the price of the original.
+Suddenly Madame Glamour is a faithful reproduction of Coco Mademoiselle, with a simplified signature, available for a fraction of the price of the original.
 Perfume prices are usually inflated by the costs of advertizing and packaging.
-This is why if you suppress these two aspects which aim to glamorize the perfume, while sticking the word "Glamour" on a simple box and perfume bottle, you can still produce something that smells good, perhaps even better than a designer fragrance.
+This is why if you suppress these two aspects, which aim to glamorize the perfume, while sticking the word "Glamour" on a simple box and perfume bottle, you can still produce something which smells good, perhaps even better than a designer fragrance.

 Gabrielle Chanel eau de parfum smells of a luxury version of a popular designer fragrance while having learned a thing or two from its mass-market appeal identified by Lidl.
-Where we feel it's not a completely interesting socio-artistic experiment is in the fact that the drydown is not substantive enough.
-Stepping back also from the perfume logic of this launch, it feels that Mademoiselle Gabrielle Chanel deserved a more innovative jus.
+Where we feel it's not a completely interesting socio-artistic experiment is in the fact that the upper-crust drydown is not substantive enough to claim real qualitative jump.
+Stepping back also from the perceived perfume logic of this launch, it feels that Mademoiselle Gabrielle Chanel deserved a more innovative jus under her maiden name.
 It is however a feel-good perfume.